WatchDogStudios/Cassandra/README.md

 ![Cassandra Logo](data/images/branding/CASS_LOGO_CORE_.svg)

-A Rust powered server management platform for games.
+A Rust & Go powered server management platform for games.
 Used internally at WD Studios & is now being open-sourced, and ported over to rust.

 ## What is this really?